Jenny Hoffman: Awards

 In 2013, the Radcliffe Institute for Advanced Study awarded her a fellowship to image complex oxides.

 Athletics

 As an undergraduate at Harvard University, Hoffman rowed on the varsity crew team (lightweight).
 In her senior year, she began to run marathons, and has since taken up triathlons and ultramarathons.

 Hoffman won the national title in the USA Track & Field National Championship 24 Hour Run in 2014, 2015 and 2016, and she was selected as the USATF athlete of the week in September 2016.
 She competed on the gold medal-winning team at the IAU 24 Hour World Championships in Belfast, UK in July 2017.

+In November 2023, Hoffman set a new record for the fastest known time for a woman to run across the United States.
+She completed the Trans America Run from San Francisco to New York City, covering 3,032 miles, in 47 days, 12 hours, and 35 minutes.